dharmEast/note-app/README.md

 # note-app
-this is a simple a note-app , written in node.js.
+this is a simple note-app , written in node.js.
+This application can be launch through command line.
+This application has read,add,remove,load,listing  operations performed by command line.